MicahParks/keyfunc/README.md

 provides the below features, and more:

 * An HTTP client that automatically updates one or more remote JWK Set resources.
+* An automatic refresh of remote HTTP resources when an unknown key ID (`kid`) is encountered.
 * X.509 URIs or embedded [certificate chains](https://pkg.go.dev/crypto/x509#Certificate), when a JWK contains them.
 * Support for private asymmetric keys.
 * Specified key operations and usage.